 Geologist Picks are also used to uncover fossilized remains, and can be used for scale in impromptu measurements.
 For a geologist, these picks are an extension of their bodies and can help them understand the environment at a higher level.

 10. Planishing Hammer

 Planishing hammers are mechanized tools that make precise, simple strikes to pre-formed metal.
 The goal of planishing is to restore metal or welds back to its original, smooth surface.
-Most planishing hammers can bought as part of a kit that includes crown anvils, foot operation, and a mounted bench.
+Most planishing hammers can be bought as part of a kit that includes crown anvils, foot operation and a mounted bench.

 12. Scaling Hammer

 Scaling hammers ensure an effective removal process of coats, most corrosion and a variety of accumulated materials on just about any surface.
 Its parts are made up of steel, which provides a longer tool shelf-life.

 Scutch Hammers can cut bricks in half or quarters, much like how chisels can deliver precise blows.
 Scutches come with single or double grooves in the head, which aids in user control.